aaronfranke/Linux-tools/all-distros/README.md

 A description of each file:

-xfceclock.txt - My preferred clock layout, for XFCE's clock.
-Similar to ISO-8601.
+autoscan.sh - Automatically scans a network printer into a folder.
+Requires you to specify your printer's address.

+bash_aliases - To be copied to `~/.bash_aliases` if there is not one already present.

 clearlogs.sh - Removes log files in the /var/log folder.
 Saves some disk space.

-clsw.sh - Clears swap, by turning it off, then turning it back on.
+clearswap.sh - Clears swap, by turning it off, then turning it back on.
 This puts swap back into RAM.

+copy-root-to-root.sh - Copies the "root" folder to `/`.
+It contains some shortcuts and minor XFCE tweaks.

 crash.sh - Crashes the system using a fork bomb.
 Not actually useful, just for fun.

-fix-vmware.sh - Fixes a problem in VMware that prevents the list of VMs from loading properly.

-netflix.sh - Launches Netflix in a fullscreen window.
-Note: Google Chrome is required.
+dolphin-\*.sh - Causes the mouse to act as a joystick, so you can use the mouse input as joystick input.

-network.sh - Resets the network service, useful whenever a network adapter breaks (rarely).
+fix-network.sh - Restarts the network service, useful whenever a network adapter breaks (rarely).

+fix-steam-6520g.sh - Fixes a problem with Steam not starting on laptops with an AMD Radeon 6520G GPU.

+fix-vmware-make.sh - I had trouble with VMware, I found this script on Arch forums, no idea how it works.

+xfceclock.txt - My preferred clock layout, for XFCE's clock.
+Similar to ISO-8601.